Priority-Thinking/QlikView-Report-Generator/README.md

 # Report Generator

 The Report Generator bridges QlikView Personal Edition (Desktop) 12.0, which can be downloaded here: http://www.qlik.com/products, and Microsoft Word to facilitate the automatic copy/pasting of charts and objects into tagged locations in the Word document while making specified selections in the QlikView engine.
-The intent is that a user creates a Word template and a QikView chart repository in order to run small batches of custom reports on a Windows machine.
+The intent is that a user creates a Word template and a QlikView chart repository in order to run small batches of custom reports on a Windows machine.

 ## Why Would I Use This?